cyclorama/13bob/games/slingshoot/README.txt

                        :
                        :

 Use the gravitational pull of the planets to hit the target.
-The longer the trajectory to the target, the higher the score.

 MOUSE = AIM
 F = FIRE
 R = RESTART
 ESC = QUIT
+(SCORE = TRAJECTORY DISTANCE)